Octaman

-Octaman is a 1971 Mexican-American monster film written and directed by Harry Essex, with the costume design by future Academy Award winner Rick Baker.
+Octaman is a 1971 Mexican-American science-fiction monster film written and directed by Harry Essex, with the costume design by future Academy Award winner Rick Baker.
 It follows an expedition team that becomes the target of a murderous humanoid octopus.
 The film received negative reviews.

 On April 18, 2019, the film was shown theatrically in the United States as part of the RiffTrax Live series.